Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 At least 7 in 10 pregnant women (70 percent) have morning sickness in the first trimester (first 3 months or the first 12 weeks) of pregnancy.
 It usually starts at about 6 weeks of pregnancy and is at its worst at about 9 weeks.
 Most women feel better in their second trimester, but some have morning sickness throughout pregnancy.
 If you have morning sickness, tell your health care provider.

-About 3 in 100 women (3 percent) may have a severe kind of morning sickness called hyperemesis gravidarum, which means severe vomiting during pregnancy.
-If you have this condition, you can’t keep any food or fluid in your stomach.
-You may lose weight or become dehydrated (not have enough water in your body).
-This condition can begin early in pregnancy and last throughout pregnancy.
+About 3 in 100 women (3 percent) may have a severe kind of morning sickness called hyperemesis gravidarum.
+This is extreme, excessive nausea and vomiting during pregnancy.
+It can cause you to lose weight and become dehydrated (not have enough water in your body).
+It can start early in pregnancy and last throughout pregnancy.
+If you have hyperemesis gravidarum, you need treatment to help keep you and your baby safe.

-You may be at risk for severe morning sickness if you:
+You may be at risk for hyperemesis gravidarum if you:

 - Are pregnant with multiples (twins, triplets or more).
 Being pregnant with more than one baby may increase your risk for severe morning because you may have a large placenta and increased pregnancy hormones, like estrogen or human chorionic gonadotropin (also called HCG).
 The placenta grows in your uterus (womb) and supplies your babies with food and oxygen through the umbilical cord.

-- Had severe morning sickness in a previous pregnancy or your mother or sister had severe morning sickness during pregnancy.
+- Had mild or severe morning sickness in a previous pregnancy, or your mother or sister had severe morning sickness during pregnancy.
 Take your family health history to help you find out about health conditions that run in your family.
 This is a record of any health conditions and treatments that you, your partner and everyone in both of your families have had.

-- Have migraines.
+- Have motion sickness or migraines.
 A migraine is a severe headache that may make you sensitive to bright lights and sound.

 - Are overweight